Study Abroad Program Overview

 mid-August to mid-December

-You have the option of living in a homestay with a French family, in a shared apartment with UC students, or in a student residence with UC and other American students.
-Housing is organized by ACCENT (International Consortium for Academic Programs Abroad).
+You have the option of living in a homestay with a French family or in a shared apartment with UC students.
+Housing is organized by UCEAP's partner in Paris, ACCENT (International Consortium for Academic Programs Abroad).
 More information on housing

-You also have the opportunity to attend additional optional cultural activities offered by the Paris Center.
+You have the opportunity to participate in optional cultural activities offered by ACCENT.
 These activities include traditional French dinners such as fondue or crêpes, concerts in some of Paris's most prestigious venues, boat rides along the Seine, pétanque tournaments, day trips to beautiful towns in the region such as Reims, Chartres, and Troyes, and weekend trips to historically rich destinations such as Brittany, Normandy, and Lyon, to name but a few.
 A knowledgeable tour guide accompanies the group on day and weekend trips to enrich your experience and highlight the historical and cultural significance of the sites.
 All activities are chosen to broaden your cultural awareness and enhance your study abroad experience.

 See the UCEAP Program Guide